afhpayne/goose/README.md

 ## Beginners' Help

 If you're not used to python scripts, using them is still easy.
-* You must run it from your terminal, just like Mutt and Alpine
+* You must goose.py it from your terminal, just like Mutt and Alpine

 * Save goose.py in a folder, open that folder and type:
     ```